 Deutsch: Lehren und Lernen

-Our policy is to provide a link between different educational sectors in which German is taught as a foreign language, from primary through secondary and into adult, further and higher education.
+We aim to provide a link between different educational sectors in which German is taught as a foreign language, from primary through secondary and into adult, further and higher education.

-Articles in recent issues have included the following: '"Normales Leben" in der DDR', 'Year 12/13 lessons on an aspect of the topic "Ausländer in der Bunderepublik Deutschland"', 'Reading (and –re-reading) Jana Hensel’s Zonenkinder', 'German language and culture as a medium for diversity education and peace-building in Northern Ireland', 'Controlled assessments: initial suggestions and observations', 'Quantities - some hints for teaching German in Key Stages 3, 4 and 5'.
+Recent articles have included the following: '"Normales Leben" in der DDR', 'Year 12/13 lessons on an aspect of the topic "Ausländer in der Bunderepublik Deutschland"', 'Reading (and –re-reading) Jana Hensel’s Zonenkinder', 'German language and culture as a medium for diversity education and peace-building in Northern Ireland', 'Controlled assessments: initial suggestions and observations', 'Quantities - some hints for teaching German in Key Stages 3, 4 and 5'.

 Editor: Wanda Marshall